Spectral minimal partitions of unbounded metric graphs: Introduction

-This includes all graphs whose edge lengths are uniformly bounded away from zero, and in particular all finite graphs in the sense of \cite[Definition~1.3.4]{BeKu13}; such graphs were considered for instance in \cite{Ho19}, \cite{KoMuNi19}, \cite{KoNi19}.
+This includes as a special case all graphs whose edge lengths are uniformly bounded away from zero, and in particular all finite graphs in the sense of \cite[Definition~1.3.4]{BeKu13}; such graphs were considered for instance in \cite{Ho19,KoMuNi19,KoNi19}.